 Lots of social media companies charge you more for each social platform you add.
 Many have setup fees, charge extra for creating and sharing image posts and are so lazy, they don’t even offer a daily post for a fair price.

 As Small Business HELPaholics, we’ve been listening to the challenges small business owners face with marketing and designed our pricing to fit their needs, not ours.
-That’s why we offer one daily post on all of your social platforms for $150 per month.
+That’s why we offer one low price on all your social platforms.
 No gotchas.
-Our biggest competitor claims to provide social media for small business for $99 per month, but when you look at the small print, you discover you have to pay extra for more than 2 platforms.
-We’ll post to any account you connect, including LinkedIn personal profile(s) and your business page for no extra charge!
-They charge you an extra $100 per month for 5 Instagram posts per week.
-We include Instagram 7 days a week for no extra charge.
+Our biggest competitor claims to provide social media for small businesses for $99 per month, but when you look at the small print, you discover you have to pay extra to get what you need.